AVCA Showcase

 The AVCA Showcase, established by the American Volleyball Coaches Association, was an annual NCAA volleyball tournament that was held at the start of each fall season.
 In the old format, four teams, usually ranked in the top 15, compete for the showcase title.
 In the new format, it was changed to a conference challenge.

 The tournament was founded in 1995, and ten times, the showcase champion has made the NCAA Women's Volleyball Championship final four, with the team winning the national championship twice.

 Prior to 2005, it was called the "State Farm/NACWAA Classic".
 At the start of 2008, Runza Restaurants started sponsoring, thus the name becoming "Runza/AVCA Showcase".

 History

 As of 2007, the showcase champion went on to the NCAA Final Four 10 times out of 13.
 The only time the winner failed to advance to the Final Four was Colorado State in 2000, Texas in 2006 and Nebraska in 2007.
 However, only twice has the showcase champion won the NCAA Championship: Long Beach State in 1998 and Southern California in 2003.
-Ironically, those two schools both had undefeated records en route to the NCAA title.
+Those two schools both had undefeated records en route to the NCAA title.
 The only other school to go undefeated in the NCAA era (since 1981) was Nebraska in 2000.

 The following table lists the past winners, runners-up, city the tournament is hosted in, and the Most Valuable Player.